science-computing/butido/README.md

 # BUTIDO

-"butido" could stand for "but i do", "BUild Things In DOcker" or "Better Universal Task Instrumentation Docker Obersavtor".
+"butido" could stand for "but i do", "BUild Things In DOcker" or "Better Universal Task Instrumentation Docker Observator".

 Anyways, it is a tool for building packages for linux distributions in docker and it does not make assumptions about the build procedure itself (and thus can